NguyenMyQuynh/Agent_Healthcheck/README.md

 ![image](https://user-images.githubusercontent.com/62002485/192576671-255ee17b-c715-4d10-9bca-aef261fdc455.png)

-<i> This repository includes tools to health check Elastic Agents in Fleet.
+<i> This repository includes tools to health check Elastic Agents in Fleet and send alert to TheHive and Telegram.